 These statements are true for standard PCM consulting.

-The Distortion Introduced by Sampling lesson also introduced a tool for reducing SQNR by encoding the difference (delta) between consecutive samples rather than encoding each sample as-is.
-This encoding method could be justifiably called “delta encoding” or “delta modulation.”
+The Distortion Introduced by Sampling lesson also introduced a tool for reducing SQNR by encoding the difference between consecutive samples rather than encoding each sample as-is.
+This encoding method can be called delta encoding or delta modulation.

 Noise shaping pushes a large portion of the quantization noise energy into the higher frequency bands while keeping the desired signal energy in the lower frequency bands.
 The system can then low-pass filter the output.
 This yields a high energy signal and low quantization noise—that is, a high SNQR.

-The delta-sigma encoder is a simple method for accomplishing a high SNQR, as discussed in the next lesson.
+The delta-sigma encoder is a simple method to accomplish a high SNQR.